mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --import=<import_type>, -i<import_type>

    Specify the import format.
-Permitted format values are DATA|D = only the table data for the tables in the database list, DEFINITIONS|F = import only the definitions for the objects in the database list, and BOTH|B = import the metadata followed by the data (default: import metadata).
+Permitted format values are DEFINITIONS (or F) = import only the definitions (metadata) for the objects in the database list, DATA (or D) = import only the table data for the tables in the database list, and BOTH (or B) = import the definitions and the data.
+The default is DEFINITIONS.

 .. option:: --new-storage-engine=<new_engine>